sitewaerts/cordova-plugin-zip/README.md

 Both source and destination arguments can be URLs obtained from the HTML File interface or absolute paths to files on the device.

-The callback argument will be executed when the unzip is complete, or when an error occurs.
-It will be called with a single argument, which will be 0 on success, or -1 on failure.
+The callback argument will be executed when unzip is complete, or when an error occurs.
+It will be called with a single argument, which will be 0 on success, or an error object on failure.

 The progressCallback argument is optional and will be executed whenever a new ZipEntry has been extracted.
 E.g.: